Published: 21 May 2020

 – Overall ensures cost effectiveness

 This agile process focusses on driving real-business value to customers.
 This methodology places more value on outcomes by enabling quality products that meet the customer’s business goals.
-This agile approach ensures effective collaboration between teams and stakeholders to achieve a complete understanding of the stakeholder’s business goals.
+This agile methodology approach ensures effective collaboration between teams and stakeholders to achieve a complete understanding of the stakeholder’s business goals.

 Agile development methodology helps stakeholders to be involved throughout the project and helps to get an effective working model of the software.
 The process of software development is faster as bugs are identified early with parallel software testing process taken up along with development.